When I first become interested in healthy eating, I cut out a shitload of foods. Following a paleo...

-If I had a dollar for every time an article said how to be healthy on a budget was to “buy in bulk, use a slow-cooker and shop at farmers’ markets” then I’d be a very rich person.
+If I had a dollar for every time an article said how to be healthy on a budget was to “buy in bulk, use a slow-cooker and shop at farmers’ markets”, I’d be a very rich person.
 (And therefore not have to worry about being on a budget.)
 But that hasn’t happened!
 So I use these handy hints instead.

-“Being healthy” can sometimes have certain connotations of elitism – think of a pretty blonde woman dressed head to toe in Lululemon, wearing colourful $200 Nikes and spending $9 on a bag of kale chips before heading to a yoga class.
+“Being healthy” can sometimes have certain connotations of elitism – think of a pretty woman dressed head to toe in Lululemon, wearing colourful $200 Nikes and spending $9 on a bag of kale chips before heading to a yoga class.

 We all know that’s not reality (at least for most people) – but it’s true that eating well and taking care of yourself does involve effort and prioritisation, both with your time (eg. meal prep) and money (eg. organic fruit and veg).

 Taking the time to invest in your health is absolutely worth it.
 I’m lucky I enjoy being in the kitchen for a few hours on a Sunday making big batches of bliss balls, soup for my lunches and snacks for the week ahead.
 (This wasn’t always the case though – I used to find waiting 3 minutes to heat up a Lean Cuisine too long!)
 I also see taking that time as valuable in the future when my time won’t be spent in the doctor’s office.
 If you want to eat well, finding the time to cook at home is a must.